makeabledk/laravel-cloud-images/readme.md

 ### Responsive images

-Given the previous example of a product image, we use the `responsive()` method to generate a collection of responsive image size.
+Given the previous example of a product image, we may use the `responsive()` method to generate a collection of responsive image sizes.

 By doing this, we can serve `srcset` optimized images on our website.